highchair/artinruins-com/_property/ri-tool.md

 neighborhoods: []
 town: [ 'Providence, RI' ]
 designers: [ 'Designer Unknown' ]
-lists: [ 'National Register of Historic Places', 'Providence Industrial Sites 1981', 'Inventory of Historic Engineering & Industrial Sites 1978' ]
+lists: [ 'Inventory of Historic Engineering & Industrial Sites 1978', 'National Register of Historic Places', 'PPS/AIA Industrial Commercial Buildings Survey', 'Providence Industrial Sites 1981' ]
 tags: [ 'The Superlatives' ]
 superlative: 'During the mid-1870s it was the largest single employer in Providence and an important American rifle manufacturer'